-set objective sense(sense)
+'''

+set_objective_sense (sense)

 Set type of problem (maximize or minimize).

-Solve problem.

 '''

-class psamm.lpsolver.gurobi.Result (prob)

-'''
+solve (sense=None) Solve problem.

-Represents the solution to a gurobi.
-Problem.
+class psamm.lpsolver.gurobi.Result (prob) Represents the solution to a gurobi.Problem.

 This object will be returned from the gurobi.Problem.solve() method or by accessing the gurobi.Problem.result property after solving a problem.
 This class should not be instantiated manually.